-I am ecstatic to announce that I now offer 3 class that you can take online!
+I am ecstatic to announce that I now offer these below classes that you can take online!

 Pattern Grading: Adjusting Patterns to Fit Every Size